 tot_depth = len(depths)

-# area weight for lattitude values
+# area weight for latitude values

 area_w = np.cos(yy*math.pi/180)